Changissnz/selfinterest/README.md

 example of human-to-human differentiation.
-Achievements in constructing newer forms of media have connotations of competition associated with them, the replacement of one media over another characteristic of gradualism, how the form and its associated methodologies can only be phased out and usually not without resistance from proponents of the predecessor.
+Achievements in constructing newer forms of media have connotations of competition associated with them, the replacement of one media over another characteristic of gradualism, how the form and its associated methodologies can only be phased out and still not without resistance from proponents of the predecessor.
 Examples in the category of "media" allow for relations that would never have occurred, amplification and further projection of some default strength, and comprehension of a particular what-is that depends on interpretation through media instead of by direct observation on that what-is.
 So the decisions that have been